kath-a-rine/reading-notes/README.md

 # Katharine's Reading Notes

-## This is my collection of notes for Code Fellows 102

 Hi!
 I'm Katharine.
 I am just beginning my coding journey!
 You can follow along by visitng my [GitHub profile](https://github.com/kath-a-rine)!

 #### What is growth mindset?